 This one came first, and each of the other two models are actually branches off of the Lumberjack tree.
 The Lumberjack was developed as our all-around classic beach break noserider.
 It carries fairly traditional noserider dimensions: 18" nose, 23" wide, 16" tail.
 The Lumberjack features a fairly low, continuous rocker profile (suitable for the longboard waves we encounter most frequently around here), and moderately tapered rails.
 We use a blended nose concave to provide adequate lift for noseriding, without inhibiting the overall glide of the board.

 If you are looking for a dependable noseriding longboard, the Lumberjack is a great bet—we have over a decade of evidence to support that claim.

-The Walks on Water came later, and resulted from conversations with our team rider Andy Nieblas.
+The WoW is the result of conversations with our team rider, Andy Nieblas.
 We took many of the same principles that went into shaping the Lumberjack, and adapted them to suit the way Andy likes to surf.
 Andy wanted something even more stable under-foot, even if that meant the board required more footwork to turn.

 Because he commonly surfs Sano and Doheny, Andy wanted a fuller rail that was less likely to bury when he went to throw his weight into a turn.
 (Those are softer waves and the fuller rail helps push through the slower moments).

 Where we ended up with the Walks on Water, was a square-tail noserider that was even fuller and wider than the Lumberjack.
 The result is a board that is very stable under-foot.
 It's a bit more forgiving for noseriding than the Lumberjack is, but requires a little extra footwork to turn.